 AI hiring solutions can significantly increase the available talent pool by identifying overlooked search areas and proactive targeting of passive talent.

-Celential.ai’s AI-powered proprietary talent graph provides extensive talent coverage for diverse candidates throughout the US and Canada.
+Celential.ai’s AI-powered proprietary talent graph provides extensive talent coverage for diverse candidates throughout the US, Canada, Latin America and India.
 Taking thousands of signals and hundreds of data sources, Celential has built a sophisticated system to collect, process, and aggregate data from specialized communities, professional and social networks, company websites, personal websites, and more.
 It allows hiring teams to access untapped talent pools and discover underrepresented candidates.
 In addition, Celential’s built-in diversity hiring capabilities also enable proactively targeting of female and minority candidates to boost diverse candidate presence in the pipeline significantly.

 >> Read about how Celential.ai’s Virtual Recruiter helped Monograph find skilled and diverse engineering talent that fit their unique culture.